 Treatment is important.
 If chlamydia isn't treated, it can cause a severe infection of the uterus, fallopian tubes, or ovaries.
 (This is called pelvic inflammatory disease, or PID.)
 PID can make it hard to get pregnant.

 Many people with chlamydia don't have symptoms.
 When symptoms do occur, they can include pain when you urinate, cloudy urine, or an abnormal discharge from the penis or vagina.

 To diagnose chlamydia, your doctor will ask you questions about your symptoms and your sexual history.
 You may also have a physical exam.
 Several types of tests can be used to diagnose chlamydia.
 Most use a sample of urine or a swab from the cervix, vagina, or rectum.

 How is chlamydia treated?

 Chlamydia is treated with antibiotics.
 Early treatment can cure the infection and help prevent long-term problems.

 To make sure that the medicine works, you need to take all of it as directed.
 After you start taking the medicine, you'll need to avoid sex for a week.

-You and your sex partner(s) need to take the antibiotics.
+You and any sex partners need to take the antibiotics.
 If only one person takes the medicine, you may keep passing the infection back and forth.